Wernfried/xml-twig/doc/twig.md

 <a name="Twig+isEmpty"></a>

 ### twig.isEmpty ⇒ <code>boolean</code>
-Returns true if the element is empty, otherwise false.
-An empty element ha no text nor any child elements, however empty elements can have attributes.
+Returns `true` if the element is empty, otherwise false.
+An empty element has no text nor any child elements, however empty elements can have attributes.

 **Kind**: instance property of [<code>Twig</code>](#Twig)
 **Returns**: <code>boolean</code> - true if empty element